Mini ATX

+Mini-ATX motherboards are no longer used, due to MicroATX surpassing its features, and manufacturers no longer produce motherboards in this form factor.

 Alternative definition

-The term miniATX was originally used in (now obsolete versions of) Intel's ATX specification, and denoted motherboards with dimensions of 284 x 208 mm (11.2 x 8.2 in.), before being abandoned in v2.1 in favor of the microATX specification.
+The term Mini-ATX was originally used in (now obsolete versions of) Intel's ATX specification, and denoted motherboards with dimensions of 284 x 208 mm (11.2 x 8.2 in.).
 The two terms refer to different specifications and should not be conflated.

 Features

 Size

-With dimensions of 15 × 15 cm, an AOpen-spec Mini-ATX motherboard can be placed into a single DIN space for standardized application conditions such as a car, rack mount, tower case, wall mount, etc. which may be impossible for the larger Mini-ITX form factor.
-The smaller form factor Nano-ITX motherboard lacks a CPU socket module which limits its flexibility for different applications.
+With dimensions of 15 × 15 cm, an AOPEN-spec Mini-ATX motherboard can be placed into a single DIN space for standardized application conditions such as a car, rack mount, tower case, wall mount, etc., which may be impossible for the larger Mini-ITX form factor.
+The smaller form factor Nano-ITX motherboard lacks a CPU socket module, which limits its flexibility for different applications.

 Noise

 Due to a mobile CPU having lower power requirements, there is less heat generated by the CPU and internal components, and the thermal design is simplified.
-With its passive cooling design, it is typically noiseless and the manufacturing costs and overall operating power requirements are lower relative to active cooling designs.
+With its cooling design, the manufacturing costs and overall operating power requirements are lower relative to active cooling designs.

 Stability

-Mini-ATX motherboards are a smaller form factor of the ATX motherboards, They typically use surface-mount technology for component placement, solid state capacitors to ensure stable power delivery and an 8-layer PCB design to increase durability and longevity.
+Mini-ATX motherboards are a smaller form factor of the ATX motherboards.
+It typically uses surface-mount technology for component placement, solid state capacitors to ensure stable power delivery, and an 8-layer PCB design to increase durability and longevity.
 This design is aimed to provide a better overall performance and reliability compared to other form factors.

 Flexibility

 The DC-to-DC converter solution design removes the power supply unit from a Mini-ATX case.
-This reduces the system size and an external power supply unit brings more flexibility when deploying system.
+This reduces the system size, and an external power supply unit brings more flexibility when deploying system.